kbaesler/Wave/README.md

 You can now download a pre-release of the library using the Microsoft Nuget Package Manager within Visual Studio IDE.

-To install Wave [9.3.1], run the following command in the Package Manager Console.
+To install Wave [9.3], run the following command in the Package Manager Console.

 ```
-	PM> Install-Package Wave.9.3.1 -Pre
+	PM> Install-Package Wave.9.3 -Version 1.0.1
 ```

 ### Requirements ###